 How to prepare black garlic at home

-Preparing black garlic at home is much cheaper in the long run.
-Using your oven is possible but it takes a very long time and there’s no guarantee you will succeed each time.
-I did this a few times and it took 40 days.
-The first batch was good but the second a disaster—the garlic turned hard as rock.
+This is of course much cheaper in the long run.
+Using your oven is possible but it takes very long and there’s no guarantee you will succeed each time.
+I did this a few times for 40 days.
+The first batch was fairly good but the second a disaster—the garlic turned hard as rock.

 A much better and faster option is to get a Garlic Fermenter which is easy to use, though you still need some patience.